 Posted by Holiday Festival of Lights on Saturday, January 1, 2022

-The Charleston Holiday Festival of Lights will be holding its 33rd edition starting November this year.
-This event will run from November 11 to December 31.
+The Charleston Holiday Festival of Lights is an annual festival organized in November, usually running from mid-November to the end of December.
 James Island County Park will again light up with approximately a couple of million lights that will leave spectators wonderstruck.
+I’d take my camera along if I were you!

 The Charleston Holiday Festival of Lights